JamiuJimoh/Morsmat/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Icons credit

+- Breakfast Icon made by Nhor Phai from www.flaticon.com

+- Lunch Icon made by Eucalyp from www.flaticon.com

+- Dinner Icon made by Freepik from www.flaticon.com

+- Pastry Icon made by Freepik from www.flaticon.com

+- Soup Icon made by Freepik from www.flaticon.com

+- Vegan Icon made by Freepik from www.flaticon.com

+- Halal Icon made by Surang from www.flaticon.com